iAmMe27/WoD/README.md

 **I would heavily recommend that you download the LoversLab mods in your browser prior to running Wabbajack.
 Doing this may be long winded but can prevent a lot of issues from happening.
 [All links to mods hosted on LoversLab can be found here.](https://github.com/iAmMe27/WoD/wiki/LoversLab-Files)**

 After downloading the non-Nexus mods, put them all into the folder you'd like the rest of the WoD downloads to be stored in.
 If you have an existing FO4 mods downloads folder from other modlists or your own modding, use that as you might have mods WoD needs already, meaning you won't need to download those mods again.
+I very much recommend not putting the downloads folder *inside* the install folder though.

 ## Preparation